 In a hidden front compartment, you will find the on/off button, a headphone and mic input, your LED controls, and a switch to control the three-speed fan.
 You get two 120 millimeter fans in this case, one in the front, and one in the rear.

-With a design that is going to put the airflow right on your critical components, the Phanteks Eclipse P400S Silent Edition has checked off all the boxes.
+With a design that is going to put the airflow right on your critical components, the Phanteks Eclipse P400S mid tower has checked off all the boxes.
 You’ll also get included RGB lighting with a LED strip.